Academic Catalog 2025-2026

 • Pass/fail only

-• Both.
+• Both

-• Students have the right to respond to the grade received by meeting first with the faculty member and secondly with the student’s Program Director.
+Students have the right to respond to the grade received by meeting first with the faculty member and secondly with the student’s Program Director.
+If the student fails two courses at any time within two consecutive semesters, they will meet with the Student-Tenure Committee.

-Grading tables:
+Grading Tables

 A+ 4.333